 Booking agents packaging custom Alaska vacations can include wildlife touring on your trip.
-Alaska Heritage Tours and Phillips Cruises and Tours in Anchorage can help you package a trip.
+Alaska Tour and Travel, Alaska Vacations by Gray Line of Alaska and Phillips Cruises and Tours in Anchorage can help you package a trip.
 Also check with tour desks at motels/hotels or ask your bed-and-breakfast or campground host about wildlife viewing tour operators available locally.

 A good resource for wildlife viewing information is the Alaska Dept. of Fish and Game (ADF&G).
-Check out their list of Alaska wildlife viewing sites at “Where to Go” under the Viewing subhead.
+Check out their list of Alaska wildlife viewing sites then choose where you want to go.

 The ADF&G has teamed up with the U.S. Forest Service, the Alaska Marine Highway System and other partners to produce a series of regional guidebooks and community-based brochures that highlight wildlife viewing sites in and near communities.
 Those included are: Anchorage, Fairbanks, the Kenai Peninsula and coastal communities from Ketchikan in Southeast Alaska to Dutch Harbor/Unalaska on the Aleutian Islands.